 There are many types of permits issued by SMU: Only one vehicle can be registered to SMU resident students.
 Two vehicles may be registered to non-resident students, faculty, and staff.
+By virtue of purchasing an SMU parking permit, all agree to read, understand, and abide by SMU parking policy.

-- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities and fraternities, SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Parking" (AUP) areas. - 2.
+- 1. RESIDENT PERMITS: Persons who reside in campus housing (residence halls, sororities and fraternities, SMU apartments) are authorized to park in the resident areas indicated on the map and designated "All University Parking" (AUP) areas.
+Avoid RLSH staff spaces. - 2.
+FALL PERMIT: Specifically for those students who will graduate at the end of the Fall Term, or for students who are in the "Evening Studies" program. - 3.
 COMMUTERS: These students are authorized to park in AUP designated areas.
-This includes the Commuter Lot, Airline Garage, Meadows Garage, the Moody Garage. - 3.
+This includes the Commuter Lot, Airline Garage, Meadows Garage, the Moody Garage and the Binkley Garage.
+Visitor and Faculty/Staff spaces within these locations should be avoided. - 4.
 FACULTY AND STAFF: These employees are authorized to park in designated F/S areas on the map, parking garages and all permit areas.
-It is not permitted to purchase a F/S permit for use by students. - 4.
-LAW STUDENTS: This permit authorizes parking in the Law Garage, specified student areas inside the Airline Garage, specified student areas inside the Meadows Garage, the Moody Garage, and AUP areas. - 5.
-SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary distinguishing permits denoting the vehicle use (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rear view mirror. - 6.
-TEMPORARY: This is used on a temporary basis as a substitute for any of the other permits. - 7.
-SPECIAL GUEST: Used to designate visitors on campus. - 8.
+It is not permitted to purchase a F/S permit for use by students.
+Faculty and staff should avoid spaces designated for visitors in the garages. - LAW STUDENTS: This permit authorizes parking in the Law Garage, specified student areas inside the Airline Garage, specified student areas inside the Meadows Garage, the Moody Garage, and AUP areas. - 6.
+SERVICE AND DELIVERY VEHICLES: These vehicles are issued temporary distinguishing permits denoting the vehicle use (service and delivery, contractors, special guests, trustee parking, visitors, etc.) and must be displayed on the rear view mirror. - 7.
+TEMPORARY: This is used on a temporary basis as a substitute for any of the other permits. - 8.
+SPECIAL GUEST: Used to designate visitors on campus. - 9.
 RETIRED FACULTY/STAFF: Designates individuals who have retired from SMU.
 Allows them to park in any legal space.
 Available through the Retired Faculty Association and the Retired Staff Association or the Park 'n Pony office at Hughes-Trigg Student Center.